css.TailwindCSS

 bool

-) Whether to enable inlining of@import
+) Whether to disable inlining of@import

 statements.
 Inlining is performed recursively, but currently once only per file.
 It is not possible to import the same file in different scopes (root, media query, etc.).
 Note that this import routine does not care about the CSS specification, so you can have@import